harshvardhaniimi/personal-website/content/talk/_index.md

     text_link_label: View recent talks
     text_link_url: /talk/
 description: |
-  Events I have present at, shared along with slides, videos and other related resources.
+  Here you can find most of my recent presentations with related resources.
+If you would like to talk about these, my inbox is open!
 layout: list
 show_author_byline: false
 show_button_links: true